SUMaC Student Working on Project

 Online: Participants must be fully involved in the program and should be remotely present for all program classes and activities.
 Participants are required to attend their course at the specified daily class time with their microphone and camera on.

 Residential: Participants must be fully involved in the program and should be present for all program activities.
 Students are required to arrive on designated arrival dates and remain until the end of the program.
-Note that arrival day is a Sunday and departure day is a Friday.
+Note that arrival day is a Sunday afternoon and departure day is a Friday morning.

 All activities, including co-curricular programming, are designed to provide participants with a well-rounded experience inside and outside of the classroom.
 Participants should only miss scheduled activities for health reasons, religious observances, or family emergencies.